 At the hotel

-Spa, pool, restaurants, bars, cooking school, public beach within easy reach, non-motorised watersports, gym, tennis courts, table-tennis, mountain bikes, boutique, concierge, gardens, kids' club, indoor play area, DVD and music library, free WiFi throughout, on-site valet parking.
-In rooms: flatscreen TV, DVD player with surround sound, iPod dock, espresso machine, wine fridge, minibar, Anantara toiletries.
+Spa, salon, pool, yoga, Muay Thai, restaurants, bars, cooking school, public beach within easy reach, non-motorised watersports, gym, tennis courts, table-tennis, mountain bikes, boutique, concierge, gardens, kids' club, indoor play area, DVD and music library, free WiFi throughout, on-site valet parking.
+In rooms: free WiFi, flatscreen TV, DVD player with surround sound, iPod dock, air-conditioning, Nespresso machine, wine fridge, minibar, beach bags, Anantara toiletries, outdoor living sala

 Our favourite rooms